kyverno/website/content/en/docs/Writing policies/mutate.md

 ### Conditional anchor

+Conditional anchors are used to control when a mutation should occur by using an "if" logical evaluation, for example if a field is not already present or if a value is not the desired value.
+Contrast this with the example from the strategic merge patch section [above](#strategic-merge-patch) where the mutation is applied regardless of any conditions.

 A conditional anchor evaluates to `true` if the anchor tag exists and if the value matches the specified value.
 Processing stops if a tag does not exist or when the value does not match.
 Once processing stops, any child elements or any remaining siblings in a list will not be processed.

-For example, this overlay will add or replace the value `6443` for the `port` field, for all ports with a name value that starts with "secure":
+For example, this will add or replace the value `6443` for the `port` field, for all ports with a name value that starts with "secure".

 ```yaml
 apiVersion: kyverno.io/v1